Skjuber/React-Chat-Application/README.md

 ```

 # Features
--Log in with your username.
+- Log in with your username.
--Select your avatar.
+- Select your avatar.
--Use Vercel to connect and chat simultaneously with multiple users.
+- Use Vercel to connect and chat simultaneously with multiple users.
--User interface enhanced with animations.
+- User interface enhanced with animations.
--Each member has unique color for better recognition.
+- Each member has unique color for better recognition.